-The Heathers Senior Homes believes in encouraging our Lake in the Hills Dementia and Alzheimer’s care residents to practice self-governance in a safe manner; just as if they were still living on their own.
+The Heathers Senior Homes believe in encouraging our Lake in the Hills Dementia and Alzheimer’s care residents to practice self-governance in a safe manner; just as if they were still living on their own.
 However, a team of trained Care Partners is always ready to help out when needed.
 Many of our administrative decisions will be made with the input of our residents and staff.
 We encourage independence and self-worth and recognize that fostering these traits is necessary to keep our Lake in the Hills memory care residents feeling vital and involved.

 LIFE LONG LEARNING

 Life-long learning is promoted through presentations by experts in a multitude of areas – chosen by the residents themselves

 - Experiential growth developed through regular conversations and activities with young volunteers from Pre-K through high schools

 We utilize Caremerge, a complete web/mobile communication and care coordination solution for staff, residents, and family members

 The staff has access to online and real-time record keeping through iPad technology, a much more efficient method of documentation, thus allowing Care Partners more quality time with residents